Please make sure to read the F.A.Q. below and fill out the necessary forms if this is your first appointment.

-Please telephone Chinese Medicine Works at 415.285.0931 to schedule an appointment.
+Please telephone Chinese Medicine Works at 415.285.0931 to schedule an appointment or use the online appointment scheduler above.
 We welcome new patients and do our best to accommodate your needs.
 To reserve your first appointment we require a credit card, and appreciate your observance of our cancellation policy.
 We request payment at the time of your visit and accept cash, check, and credit cards.

 Please download and print these two PDF files, and bring the completed forms along with you to the appointment:

 If you are unable to print and complete these forms before your initial appointment, please arrive 30 minutes early to fill them out at the clinic.

 If you are bringing a child for an appointment, please fill out the form below:

 The first visit requires about an hour (including an acupuncture treatment), as do follow-up visits.
 The new patient and self-assessment forms aid the diagnostic process and may require as much as half an hour to fill in.
 Please print and fill them out at home and bring them to your first appointment, or come early to fill them out at the time of your appointment.